mautic/user-documentation/docs/contributing/contributing.rst

     - Reference any :xref:`Mautic Docs issues` that the current pull request (PR) resolves so that they are automatically linked.
 For example, if the PR closes an existing issue #0001, reference it in the description as 'closes #0001'.
     - @mentions of the Mautic administrator for reviewing the proposed changes.
 #.
 Click **Create pull request** to generate the PR link.
 #.
-Share the pull request (PR) link in the #t-education channel on :xref:`Mautic Community Slack`.
+Share the pull request (PR) link in the #t-education Channel on :xref:`Mautic Community Slack`.

 Looking for Help
 ****************

 You can join the :xref:`Mautic Community Slack` to connect with other documention writers and the wider community, if you aren’t already a member.
-Mautic documentation conversations are organized in the #t-education and #doc channels.
+Mautic documentation conversations are organized in the #t-education and #doc Channels.